 Now think about the ways people find your website:

-- You could pay for traffic by buying an email list (don't you dare!), blasting them, and hoping some people open and clickthrough on the emails.
-But that's expensive, and, you know, illegal.
+- You could pay for traffic by buying an email list (don't you dare!), blasting them, and hoping some people open and click through on the emails.
+But that's expensive and, you know, illegal.

-Every time you write a blog post, it's one more indexed page on your website.
-It's also one more cue to Google and other search engines that your website is active and they should be checking in frequently to see what content you've published that they should surface.
+We'll get into more of the benefits of blogging on your SEO a bit later, but it's also one more cue to Google and other search engines that your website is active, and they should be checking in frequently to see what new content to surface.

-Blog content also helps keep your social media presence going -- instead of asking your social media manager to come up with brand new original content for social media (or creating that content yourself), your blog can serve as that repository of content.
+Instead of asking your social media manager always to create brand new content for social media (or creating that content yourself), your blog can serve as that repository of content.

-2) It helps convert that traffic into leads.
+3. It helps convert traffic into leads.

-Just like every blog post you write is another indexed page, each post is a new opportunity to generate new leads.
+Like every blog post you write is another indexed page, each post is a new opportunity to generate new leads.

-Often, these calls-to-action are things like free ebooks, free whitepapers, free fact sheets, free webinars, free trials ... basically, any content asset that someone would be willing to exchange their information.
+Often, these calls-to-action lead to things like free ebooks, whitepapers, fact sheets, webinars, trials, or basically, any content asset for which someone would be willing to exchange their information.

 - Visitor comes to website

-- Visitor clicks call-to-action button and gets to a landing page, which contains a form for them to fill in with their information
+- Visitor clicks call-to-action and gets to a landing page, which contains a form for them to fill in with their information

-(Note: Not every reader of your blog will become a lead -- and that's okay!
-No one converts 100% of the people that read their blog into leads.
-Just get blogging, put calls-to-action on every blog post, set a visitor-to-lead conversion rate benchmark for yourself, and strive to improve that each month.)
+In fact, 99.9% of the blog posts we publish have call-to-action buttons, and yours should, too.
+That is how you turn your website traffic into leads for your sales team.Note: Not all blog readers will become leads, and that's okay.
+No one converts 100% of the people who read their blog into leads.
+Just get blogging, put calls-to-action on every blog post, set a visitor-to-lead conversion rate benchmark for yourself, and strive to improve the benchmark each month.

-3) It helps establish authority.
+4. It helps establish authority.